psaia/prompt-ai.vim/README.md

-# ⚡️ qc-ai - Configure you vim runtime with natural language.
+# ⚡️ qc-ai - Prompt vim with natural language

 **qc-ai** (short for _quick config_) is a super lightweight Neovim plugin that lets you configure your editor using natural language prompts like: